library(ggplot2)

 For plotting purposes, we want to calculate several metrics about the average accuracy for each condition:

-5. lower will be used to plot the SE bars and uses two of our previous outputs: subtracting 1 SE from the mean Accuracy
+will be used to plot the SE bars and uses two of our previous outputs: subtracting 1 SE from the mean Accuracyupper

 byGroup = bySub %>%